Does it ever seem like some people in the personal growth arena have lives that started as a bowl of cherries (and then just got better and better)?

 1. Negative Self Talk

-This is probably the single most significant barriers to personal development for the majority of people.
+This is probably the single most significant barrier to personal development for the majority of people.

 If negative self-talk plagues you, here are two simple things you can do to get past this barrier.